Start learning with our library of video tutorials taught by experts. Get started

 This course was updated on 07/06/2012.

-And I'll also show you some easier ways to get started with free software bundles.
-Such as WampServer, Mamp, XAMMP, and Bitnami.
-I'll show you how to configure Apache for use on Windows 8 and I'll offer some troubleshooting tips describing the issues that are reported most commonly by our members.
-We're going to continue to keep this course up to date as these software products evolve. we'll do our best to have this course reflect what you see when you do your own installation.
-I hope this course helps you get started quickly and easily with Apache, MySQL, and PHP.
+And some easier ways to get started with free software for both Windows and OS 10.
+I'll also offer some trouble shooting tips, covering issues that are reported most commonly by lynda.com members.
+We update this course periodically, as these software products evolve, doing our best to make sure that this course reflects what you see when you do your own installation.
+I hope that the course helps you get started quickly and easily with Apache, MySQL, and PHP.

 Access exercise files from a button right under the course name.